sschadt/hawaii-weather-data/README.md

-# Climate analysis using SQLAlchemy ORM
-# Flask API for corresponding data endpoints
+# Climate analysis using SQLAlchemy ORM & Flask API for corresponding data endpoints

-## Step 1 - Data Engineering
+## 1 - Data Engineering

-The climate data for Hawaii is provided through two CSV files.
-Inspect the content of these files and clean the data.
+The climate data for Hawaii was provided in two CSV files.
+The content of these files was scrubbed.

 * Jupyter Notebook file called `data_engineering.ipynb` used to complete all Data Engineering tasks.

-* Pandas reads in the measurement and station CSV files as DataFrames.
+* Pandas read the measurement and station CSV files as DataFrames.

-* Clean data from NaNs and missing values.
+* Cleaned data from NaNs and missing values.

-* Save cleaned CSV files.
+* Saved cleaned CSV files.

-## Step 2 - Database Engineering
+## 2 - Database Engineering

 Use SQLAlchemy to model  table schemas and create a sqlite database for  tables - one table for measurements and one for stations.

 * Jupyter Notebook called `database_engineering.ipynb` used to complete all of  Database Engineering work.
 * Pandas used to read cleaned measurements and stations CSV data.
 * Created a database called `hawaii.sqlite`.
 * Used `declarative_base` to create ORM classes for each table.
 * Create the tables in the database using `create_all`.

-## Step 3 - Climate Analysis and Exploration
+## 3 - Climate Analysis

 Climate analysis and data exploration on new weather station tables.
 All of the following analysis was completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

 * Created Jupyter Notebook file called `climate_analysis.ipynb`, used to complete climate analysis and data exporation.
 * Start date and end date determine vacation range - approximately 3-15 days total.
 * Used SQLAlchemy `create_engine` to connect to sqlite database.
 * Used SQLAlchemy `automap_base()` to reflect tables into classes, and saved a reference to those classes called `Station` and `Measurement`.

 ### Precipitation Analysis

 * Queried to retrieve the last 12 months of precipitation data

-* Plotted the results.
+* Plotted results
 * Used Pandas to print the summary statistics for the precipitation data.

 ### Station Analysis

 * Calculate the total number of stations.
 * Determine the most active stations.

   * List the stations and observation counts in descending order